-The ESG database assesses investment fund units, taking into account the investments within the target fund, in accordance with the ESG Quality Assessment, Climate and Transition Risk Assessment, Norm Assessment, UN Global Compact Assessment and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding incendiary bombs containing white phosphorus).
-Target funds may invest in investments that are not compliant with the defined ESG standards for issuare.
+The ESG database assesses investment fund units taking into account the investments within the target funds in accordance with the Climate and Transition Risk Assessment, Norm Assessment, and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding nuclear weapons, depleted uranium weapons or uranium munitions).
+Target funds may invest in investments that are not compliant with the defined ESG standards for issuers.

-4.b.
-Assets not assessed in terms of ESG bank balances according to article 26, no. 3, of the Special Terms and Conditions of Investment are not assessed.
+9.b.
+Assets not assessed in terms of ESG bank balances according to article 26, no. 3, of the Special Terms and Conditions of Investment are not assessed for the UCITS fund if, and only if, the issuers of the underlyings meet ESG standards and are not excluded in accordance with article 27, no. 9.a., of the Special Terms and Conditions of Investment.

 Derivatives according to article 26, no. 5, of the Special Terms and Conditions of Investment are not used to attain the environmental and social characteristics promoted by the UCITS fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
-However, derivatives on individual issuers may be acquired for the UCITS fund if, and only if, the issuers of the underlyings meet ESG standards and are not excluded in accordance with article 27, no. 4.a., of the Special Terms and Conditions of Investment.
+However, derivatives on individual issuers may be acquired

-Up to 25% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database or for which ESG data coverage is not complete.
-Within this quota, investments of up to 20% of the UCITS fund's assets in assets for which there is not complete data coverage with respect to the ESG assessment categories and exclusions are tolerated.

-This tolerance does not apply to the Norm Assessment, i.e., companies must follow good governance practices.
+Up to 49% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database or for which ESG data coverage is not complete.
+This investment limit does not apply to the Norm Assessment, i.e., companies must follow good governance practices.

-- 5. At least 75% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG standards.
+10. At least 5% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG standards.

-- 6. For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits:
+11. For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits:

-- greenhouse gas (GHG) emissions;

-- carbon footprint;

-- GHG intensity of investee companies;

-- exposure to companies active in the fossil fuel sector: - violation of the UNGC principles and the Organisation for Economic - Cooperation and Development (OECD) Guidelines for multinational enterprises; and - exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical and biological weapons). - 7.
-Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV. - 8.
-Up to 25% of the UCITS fund's assets may be invested in money market instruments.
+- exposure to companies active in the fossil fuel sector: - violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for multinational enterprises; - exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical and biological weapons); and - investee countries subject to social violations. - 12.
+Up to 49% of the UCITS fund's assets may be invested in money market instruments.
 There are no restrictions regarding the money market instruments that may be purchased in accordance with article 6 of the General Terms and Conditions of Investment.
-Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 9.
-Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets. - 10.
-Up to 25% of the UCITS fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment. - 11.
-In addition to the investment limits defined in paragraphs 1 through 10 above and in the General Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act (InvStG) that at least 51% of the UCITS fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in such equity capital investments as defined by article 2 (8) InvStG that are equities which are admitted to official trading on a stock exchange or admitted to, or included in, another organized market ("equity funds").
+Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 13.
+Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets. - 14.
+Up to 49% of the UCITS fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment.